 During the first half cycle, the anode of CR1 is positive with respect to the cathode, while the anode of CR2 is negative with respect to the cathode.
 Refer to Figure 2.
 Thus, CR1 is forward-biased, while CR2 is reverse-biased.
-During the second half cycle, the anode of CR1 is negative with respect to the cathode, while the anode of CR2 is positive with respect to the cathode, while the anode of CR2 is positive with respect to the cathode, ausing CR1 to be reversed-biased and CR2 to be forward-biased.
+During the second half cycle, the anode of CR1 is negative with respect to the cathode, while the anode of CR2 is positive with respect to the cathode, causing CR1 to be reversed-biased and CR2 to be forward-biased.